MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-applications-for-azure-quantum.md

 ---
-title: Create applications for Azure Quantum
+title: Create and run Q# applications in Azure Quantum
 description: Explanation of how to create applications for the different targets of Azure-Quantum
 author: KittyYeungQ
 ms.author: kitty